Ultimate Anti Scale FV9736 Steam IronLong lasting and powerful performance for outstanding results

 Tefal's Unique and Patented Removable Scale Collector

 Limescale is the steam iron’s biggest enemy.
 Without an anti-scale solution, it will build up inside the steam chamber, clogging your iron.
 As well as reducing your iron’s steam output, this scale can get pushed through the soleplate and stain your clothes.
 To tackle the issue, we’ve created the removable Scale Collector.
-Our patented anti-scale solution prevents blockages in the steam chamber and maintain long-lasting steam performance.
+Ourpatented removable scale collector captures up to 10x more scale particles for lasting steam power and effortless crease removal.
 Your iron’s steam output won’t diminish, which means you can achieve effortless, crease-free results, time and time again.
 It’s easy to clean, too: pull out the collector at the rear of the iron and rinse with tap water – maintenance doesn’t get any simpler.

 Steam boost up to 230 g/min to remove even the toughest creases

 Use the steam boost to remove stubborn creases or to refresh your clothes with vertical steaming.

 Stain-resistant Durilium Airglide Autoclean soleplate provides Tefal’s best glide** and maximum steam distribution for fast and efficient ironing.The Autoclean catalytic coating invented by Tefal helps keep your soleplate without stains and in perfect condition over time.